 Alkaline minerals: The primary way that your body buffers acids is through the alkaline minerals: sodium, magnesium, potassium and calcium.

 Omega oils: Taking an omega 3 supplement or an omega oil blend including omega-3, -6 and -9 is really beneficial.
 I recommend Udo’s Choice Omega Oil Blend.
 Udo is a world-leading researcher in omega oils for nutrition and he has made a fantastic product.

 The alkaline diet is simple when taken slowly, when you aim for 80/20 rather than perfection and when you still allow yourself treats and fun.
 Take it easy, have a sense of humor with it and enjoy it.

 Keep it simple and if you mess up, don’t beat yourself up!
 Go for a walk, refocus and just start again!
 The rest of your life is a long and interesting journey, so enjoy it with the health, energy and vitality that the alkaline lifestyle brings!

-Ross Bridgeford is the co-founder of Energise for Life, the world’s largest alkaline diet website.
+Ross Bridgeford is is the founder of Live Energized,, the world’s largest alkaline diet website.
 After seven years, he’s now known as “The Alkaline Diet Guy’” after writing over 600 articles and 100 videos on living with health, vitality and alkalinity!